DrTol/temperature_drop-Excel/README.md

 These functions are based on other VBA functions:
 a) [XSteam](https://github.com/DrTol/temperature_drop-Excel/blob/master/XSteam) for the water properties,
 b) [f_Clamond](https://github.com/DrTol/temperature_drop-Excel/blob/master/f_Clamond) to return the Darcy friction factor,
-c) [zOthers](https://github.com/DrTol/temperature_drop-Excel/blob/master/zOthers) involves of VB functions to calculate pi number and reynolds number
+c) [zOthers](https://github.com/DrTol/temperature_drop-Excel/blob/master/zOthers) involves of VB functions to calculate pi number and Reynolds number

 If you are new to Visual Basic (Excel), please follow the instructions in [Copy a macro module to another workbook](https://support.office.com/en-us/article/copy-a-macro-module-to-another-workbook-13c0938b-8432-4259-9177-a71f7e626de0) OR simply make use of the example Excel file [TemperatureDrop_Buried&InsulatedPipeV02_r02.xlsm](https://github.com/DrTol/temperature_drop-Excel/blob/master/TemperatureDrop_Buried%26InsulatedPipeV02_r02.xlsm) to base on for your calculations.